LockeLamora/portknockcombinations/README.md

 # portknockcombinations
-The nuclear option for port knocking by trying all combinations from a user-provided list
+The nuclear option for port knocking by trying all combinations from a user-provided list.
+Pauses for one second between each probe to prevent retransmission caps from being hit

 usage: